A brand new 2017 list has been posted.

 – Outsiders (specs that will get you out from the pack)

-There is also a grade regarding the show’s longevity in relation to specs of said show.
+There is also a grade regarding the show’s longevity in relation to its speccability.

-To do this, we use what I think is the greatest grading system on Earth; stars:
+To do this, we will use the greatest grading system on Earth; stars:

 ★★★★★ – Excellent

 ★★★★★ – Average

 ★★★★★ – Poor